Skip to main content

 Spinal Infections

 Spinal infections are primarily visible with tender spots on the affected area.
 These spots cause pain for a few days and then fade away, but in some instances, they worsen and transform into chronic pain.
-Many people also experience other signs of spinal infections along with tender spots, including chills and fever.
+Many people also experience other signs of spinal infections and tender spots, including chills and fever.

 Spinal Strains and Sprain